eduarddedu/Connect-Four/README.md

 # Connect Four

-A Connect Four browser game.
+A Connect Four game written in Angular.

-Please check a live demo for this [thingy](https://connectfour.codecritique.org).
-You can also read a review of the app on my [blog](https://blog.codecritique.org/?p=203).
+You can play it [here](https://connectfour.codecritique.org) and read an article about it [here](https://blog.codecritique.org/?p=203).

-## Requirements
+## Install requirements

 * Angular
 * [Deepstream Server](https://deepstreamhub.com/open-source/?io)